logo

 DeveloperVideolabsRenderHeadsHISPlayerUnity Technologies

-Pricing$700/year$250-$900 one-time$450+ (premium tier opaque)Free
+PricingPro starts at $700/year; Enterprise available$250-$900 one-time$450+ (premium tier opaque)Free

 Codecs200+ (VLC engine)OS-native decodersOS-native (HLS/DASH delivery)~4 formats